sensel/sensel-api/README.md

 #### example-3-forces

 Example 3 demonstrates how to connect to a Sensel Device, start scanning for forces, and read a frame of force data.
 In this example, all the forces are being summed to report the total force.

+#### example-4-multi

+Example 4 demonstrates how to connect to multiple Sensel Devices, start scanning for contacts, and read a frame of data for contacts.

 ## sensel-lib